ExaltTraining/products-practice/README.md

 ## DESCRIPTION

-Testing a website with Selenium with java.
+Testing a website with Selenium and java.
 See [WEBSITE](http://automationpractice.com)

 ## Running the tests: